lingui/js-lingui/docs/ref/react.rst

    type Messages = {
      [messageId: string]: string | Function
    }

+``forceRenderOnLocaleChange`` is true by default and it ensures that:

+  - Children of ``I18nProvider`` aren't rendered before locales are loaded.
+  - When locale changes, the whole element tree below ``I18nProvider`` is re-rendered.

+Disable ``forceRenderOnLocaleChange`` when you have specific needs to handle initial state before locales are loaded and when locale changes.

 This component should live above all i18n components.
 A good place is as a top-level application component.
 However, if the ``language`` is stored in a